ClickHouse/ClickHouse/docs/en/operations/storing-data.md

 2. The Hadoop Distributed File System ([HDFS](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/HdfsDesign.html))
 3. [Azure Blob Storage](https://azure.microsoft.com/en-us/products/storage/blobs).

 Note: to work with data stored on `Amazon S3` disks use [S3](/docs/en/engines/table-engines/integrations/s3.md) table engine, to work with data in the Hadoop Distributed File System — [HDFS](/docs/en/engines/table-engines/integrations/hdfs.md) table engine, and to work with data stored in Azure Blob Storage use [AzureBlobStorage](/docs/en/engines/table-engines/integrations/AzureBlobStorage.md) table engine.
-They are different from external storage described on this page as they allow to read data stored in some general file format (like Parquet), while on this page we are describing storage configuration for ClickHouse `MergeTree` famility or `Log` family tables.
+They are different from external storage described on this page as they allow to read data stored in some general file format (like Parquet), while on this page we are describing storage configuration for ClickHouse `MergeTree` family or `Log` family tables.

 ## Configuring external storage {#configuring-external-storage}